tangollama/cis411_lab1/labreports/LAB.md

 What archictural pattern(s) will you employee to support each of these needs?
 Justify your answers.

 # Extra Credit
-Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab).
+1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab).
+2. Augment/improve the assignment.
+Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.